peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ec2.md

 * No long term commitment
 * Recommended for short-term and un-interrupted workloads, where you can’t predict how the application will behave
 #### Reserved Instances
-* Up to 75% compared to On-demand
+* Up to 75% cheaper compared to On-demand
 * Pay upfront for what you use with long term commitment
 * Reservation period can be 1 or 3 years
 * Reserve a specific instance type